FAQs

 If I miss a class, can I make it up?

 If you miss a class, the only way to make it up is by separately purchasing the recorded video of that class for $20.
 The video file will be emailed to you.
-Upon returning to the next evening class, you will need to arrive at least 15 minutes early so that you can recite verbally what the lesson plan was.
+Upon returning to the next evening class, you will need to arrive at least 15 minutes early so that you can recite and what the lesson plan was as well as effectively execute the job physically verbally

 Am I guaranteed job placement upon graduating from this class?